Our Executive Team is here to help you succeed. Whether you’re an investor or a borrower, we’re happy to talk.

 Mr. Bystry previously served as a City Council member and Housing Commissioner in the County of Orange, Ca. He chairs the California Organized Investment Network (COIN) Advisory Board, working to increase insurance industry community investments in that state.
 Mr. Bystry serves on several other local non-profit boards promoting affordable housing and economic development.
 He is a UCLA graduate, married with two sons.

 Ms. Ollendorff is involved with all aspects of lending in the low-income communities CCDFI serves.
-This includes non-profit technical assistance, loan document negotiations, funding, and post audits.
+This includes non-profit technical assistance, loan term negotiations, and post close credit issues.
 Ms. Ollendorff oversees staff under her direction in processing and underwriting the loan requests submitted to the CDFI for consideration.
-She also works with Loan Servicing regarding all current borrowers experiencing problems making payments.
+She understands the flexibility needed to underwrite challenging Core and NMTC community loans.
+In addition, she works with Loan Servicing regarding all current borrowers experiencing problems making payments

 Ms. Ollendorff has over 20 years of experience in underwriting and is regarded as an expert in underwriting community development projects.
 Prior to working for Clearinghouse CDFI, Ms. Ollendorff had many years of experience in upper management for several mortgage companies.